superbrothers/kubernetes-docs/kubectl_auth_can-i.md

 Check whether an action is allowed.

  VERB is a logical Kubernetes API verb like 'get', 'list', 'watch', 'delete', etc. TYPE is a Kubernetes resource.
 Shortcuts and groups will be resolved.
-NONRESOURCEURL is a partial URL starts with "/".
+NONRESOURCEURL is a partial URL that starts with "/".
 NAME is the name of a particular Kubernetes resource.

 ```
 kubectl auth can-i VERB [TYPE | TYPE/NAME | NONRESOURCEURL]